-As a result, we obtain the upper league A. The binary reversed data and the same procedure yield the lower league C. The iBBiG method can produce more than one bi-cluster (i.e., leagues), which can overlap if the above procedures are applied with different thresholds.
+As a result, we obtain League A. The binary reversed data and the same procedure yield League C. The iBBiG method can produce more than one bicluster (i.e., leagues), which can overlap if the above procedures are applied with different thresholds.

 Let the author note here that when using different thresholds to develop several alternative clusters, a quality test is needed to evaluate the results.
 For simplicity, the author does not apply multiple thresholds; instead, to identify the middle league, another bi-clustering method, namely, Bi-clustering Analysis and Results Exploration (BicARE), is used.
-Through implementation of the BicARE technique, we are able to produce a bi-cluster that effectively defines a middle league of nations/institutions that intersect with both (A) and (C), thereby yielding a more comprehensive comprehension of their respective accomplishments.
-The position of the countries with respect of the created leagues is depicted in Fig. 5.2)
+Through the implementation of the BicARE technique, we are able to produce a bi-cluster that effectively defines a middle league (League B) of nations/institutions that intersect with both (A) and (C) (see Figure 4.1), thereby yielding a more comprehensive understanding of their respective accomplishments.
+The position of the countries with respect to the created leagues is depicted in Figure 5.4.

-BicARE is a BIC2-type method, where the similarity measure is the correlation (see Table 3.1(b)).
-BicARE (Gestraud et al., 2014) is the improved and enhanced version of the FLexible Overlapped biClustering (FLOC) algorithm proposed by Yang et al., 2003.
+BicARE is a BIC2-type method, where the similarity measure is the correlation (see Table 4.1(b)).
+BicARE (Gestraud et al., 2014) is the improved and enhanced version of the FLexible Overlapped biClustering (FLOC) algorithm proposed by Yang et al. (2003).
 This method is based on the notion of residue, which is a measure of the similarity of the elements in a bi-cluster (see Yang et al., 2005 for a definition of the residue).
 The smaller the residue is, the more similar the elements of the bi-cluster are.
-Similarly to the interpretation of the upper and lower leagues, when interpreting the middle league (see the cells of Table 3.1(b) that are marked by 'O'), the BicARE method specifies a group (submatrix) of countries/institutions and indicators whose values are similar (their variances are as small as possible) for both countries and indicators.
+Similarly to the interpretation of the upper and lower leagues, when interpreting the middle league (see the cells of Table 4.1(b) that are marked by "O"), the BicARE method specifies a group (submatrix) of countries/institutions and indicators whose values are similar (their variances are as small as possible) for both countries and indicators.